 Underpinning our methods of management development is the belief that to be effective, you have to know who you are, your beliefs, strengths and motivations.
 The benefits of management development is that the better you understand yourself, the better a manager you have the capacity to be.

-In the flatter structures typical of organisations these days, influencing and negotiation skills are all the more important – two key components of our Personal Effectiveness and Power programme.
+In the flatter structures typical of organisations these days, influencing and negotiation skills are all the more important – two key components of our Developing Influence and Impact.
 On this course participants learn to understand their own behaviour and power to improve their personal impact at work.

 What are the methods of management development?